microsoft/language-server-protocol/protocol.md

 This document describes version 3.0 of the language server protocol.
 Changes are marked with a change or new bar on the left hand side.
 Below is a summary of the major changes compared to version 2.x:

+* Support for `textDocument/willSave` notification and `textDocument/willSaveWaitUntil` request.
+Especially the support for the `textDocument/willSaveWaitUntil` request required some additions to the protocol.
+The major reason is that the `textDocument/willSaveWaitUntil` request is very time critical and it might block the save of files in the tool until it response has arrived at the tool.
+To support this in an optimal fashion the protocol now supports to register and unregister capabilities dynamically and not only statically during server initialization.
+* The client now announces capabilities as well.
+This will allow servers to react to different clients (e.g. VS Code, Vim, Eclipse) which support different versions of the protocol.
+For the protocol we decided to go with so called feature flags instead of protocol version since versions needs to be mapped to features anyways.

 The 2.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-2-x.md).
 The 1.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-1-x.md).